Threshold Detection¶

 Note

-- Recovery conditions are only displayed when all trigger conditions are >, >=, <, <=;
+- Recovery conditions will only be displayed when all trigger conditions are >, >=, <, <=;

 - The recovery threshold for the corresponding level must be less than the trigger threshold (e.g., Critical recovery threshold < Critical trigger threshold).